 - Are involved in exploration or development related to oil and gas in the Arctic National Wildlife Refuge (ANWR).

-- Directly relate to the trade-in or manufacture of equipment or material for the specific purpose of chemical, biological or nuclear weapons, land mines, or cluster munitions or directly deal with mining of conflict minerals.
+- Directly relate to the trade-in or manufacture of equipment or material for the specific purpose of land mines or cluster munitions, or directly deal with mining of conflict minerals.

 - Are subject to economic trade and other government sanctions that would violate the laws of the country in which CIBC operates.